Rainyan/sourcemod-nt-anti-ghosthop/README.md

 * Make ghost hopping rulings less ambiguous (the server can automatically decide what is too fast instead of admin intervention)

 Thanks for attending my ted talk.

+## For server operators

+### Troubleshooting
+If *SDKHooks_DropWeapon()* is erroring out in your SourceMod logs, and you are using SM 1.10, make sure your build version [is at least 6517](https://github.com/alliedmodders/sourcemod/commit/36341a5984f21aeb4621d321f3af940) or newer.